 - Developing new approaches for engaging students from all backgrounds with science, particularly focusing on those from disadvantaged schools and communities

-Enterprising Science is a partnership of academics and practitioners working together to support schools and other professionals in engaging more young people with science.
-Our approach aims to highlight the relevance of science to young people’s futures and find ways to connect school science with students’ diverse identities and lives.
-It involves collaboration between schools, young people and their families, and museums and science centres.
+Enterprising Science was a partnership of academics and practitioners working together to support schools and other professionals in engaging more young people with science.
+Our approach aimed to highlight the relevance of science to young people’s futures and find ways to connect school science with students’ diverse identities and lives.
+It involved collaboration between schools, young people and their families, and museums and science centres.

-The Science Museum Group is providing practitioner-based expertise about outside classroom, museum and science centre learning.
-We are exploring ways to develop and adapt a science capital approach for the informal science learning (ISL) sector through developing new tools and approaches to engage all of our audiences with science.
-This will help us to reach out to new and diverse audiences.
+The Science Museum Group provided practitioner-based expertise about outside classroom, museum and science centre learning.
+We explored ways to develop and adapt a science capital approach for the informal science learning (ISL) sector by developing new tools and approaches to help engage all of our audiences with science helping us to reach out to new and diverse audiences.

 Find out more about science capital and the Science Museum group here.